ncbi/elastic-blast-docs/docs/source/gcp-issues.rst

 Files left in cloud storage
 ---------------------------

-ElasticBLAST uses cloud storage to temporally store query sequences and internal logs and metadata so that they are easily accessible during its operation.
+ElasticBLAST uses cloud storage to temporarily store query sequences and internal logs and metadata so that they are easily accessible during its operation.
 Sometimes deleting these files after the search is not successful.
 To double check and delete them, please run the commands below.